Basicprogrammer10/connorcode-writing/afire/afire-update-5.md

 Its getting a bit old reading through huge diffs trying to pick out api changes.

 Looking back at [afire v1.2.0 release notes][afire-1.2.0], I cant believe I thought I would make the next release in around a month.
-I forgot I had written down some hopes for the next version, but im happy to report that bolth goals (keep-alive and streaming support) have been achieved in this version.
+I forgot I had written down some hopes for the next version, but im happy to report that both goals (keep-alive and streaming support) have been achieved in this version.

 Have an excellent day! — Connor